andydevs/blog/_drafts/2017-12-04-exploringmetaprogramming.markdown

 What happens when you type `vector.x`?
 Get ready for a lot of double-underscores and built-in behind-the-scenes python clockwork as I explain this.

-What you're actually doing is calling a built-in method called `__getattribute__` available in all Python objects.
+What you're actually doing is calling a built-in method called `__getattribute__` available in all Python objects, passing in the name of the attribute, in this case `x`.
 This method starts a chain of checks which determines where the actual attribute value lies.

 ### Class Factories